Healthy Aging: Can You Slow Down the Process?

 What is the Aging Process?

-Aging doesn’t begin when you reach retirement.
+Aging doesn’t begin when you reach retirement or move into an independent living apartment at a CCRC.
 From the moment we’re conceived, our bodies age.
 Our cells, tissues and organs start growing, expanding, and aging.
 It’s often when we reach our thirties that we first notice clear signs of aging, and various factors can affect what the aging process looks like.

 Every person is different, but here are some tell-tale signs of the aging process: